 Local Growth Fund

-Under the terms of the SLAs, the Partner Authority may retain the proceeds of project underspends for use on other LGF schemes or to offset overspend, if this is within the tolerance levels of no more than 10% variance on any individual LGF project.
+Under the terms of the SLA, the Partner Authority may retain the proceeds of project underspends for use on other LGF schemes or to offset overspend, if this is within the tolerance levels of no more than 10% variance on any individual LGF project.
 As part of the ongoing reporting process, the Accountability Board will be informed of such amendments to support its assurance function.

 As stated in BB.1.1 below, a project cannot receive an additional LGF allocation which exceeds the 10% threshold; i.e. an additional LGF allocation which exceeds the projects original LGF allocation by greater than 10%, unless additional funding is allocated by the Investment Panel or Strategic Board through the prioritisation of the project following a competitive call for projects.

 If any LGF underspend is identified below the 10% threshold, and a suitable LGF project is identified locally which requires the funding, then this funding may be retained locally (if this does not exceed the 10% threshold of the project to which the underspend is being transferred).
-In the event of underspends being identified on a specific project of below the 10% threshold, but no alternative LGF project being identified locally which can spend the LGF allocation without exceeding its 10% threshold, then the funding must also be returned to the Accountable Body on behalf of SELEP Ltd.
+In the event of underspends being identified on a specific project of below the 10% threshold, but no alternative LGF project being identified locally which can spend the LGF allocation without exceeding its 10% threshold, then the funding must be returned to the Accountable Body on behalf of SELEP Ltd.

 In the event of LGF underspend being identified which exceeds the 10% threshold of the project’s LGF allocation, this must be returned to the Accountable Body on behalf of SELEP Ltd for reinvestment in projects included in the LGF pipeline.

-In the event of a project being cancelled from the LGF programme, the expectation is that the LGF allocation would be returned to SELEP Ltd for reinvestment in projects included in the LGF pipeline, unless a project change is approved by the Accountability Board, or the Accountability Board agree a compelling reason not to recover the LGF spend to date (assuming the expenditure remains a capital cost).
+In the event of a project being cancelled from the LGF programme, the expectation is that the LGF allocation would be returned to SELEP Ltd for reinvestment in projects included in the LGF pipeline, unless a project change is approved by the Accountability Board, or the Accountability Board agree a compelling reason not to recover the LGF spend to date (assuming the expenditure remains a capital cost and continues to comply with the requirements of this Assurance Framework).

-In circumstances where funding received by partners can no longer meet the conditions of the grant, as set out in the relevant grant or SLA, the funding must be returned to the Accountable Body as soon as reasonably possible.
+In circumstances where funding received by partners can no longer meet the conditions of the grant, as set out in the relevant grant agreement or SLA, the funding must be returned to the Accountable Body as soon as reasonably possible.
 The Accountability Board will be responsible for its future allocation in accordance with this Assurance Framework.

 Other funding streams